 What is Z9?

-Z9 is belongs to the Dharma ransomware family, it was discovered by Raby.
-As a rule, ransomware-type programs encrypt victim's files, change their filenames and create and/or display ransom notes.
-Z9 renames encrypted files by adding victim's ID, firstname.lastname@example.org email address and appending the ".Z9" extension to their filenames.
-For example, "1.jpg" gets renamed to "1.jpg.id-1E857D00.[email@example.com].Z9", and so on.
-Also, this ransomware creates a text file/ransom note called "FILES ENCRYPTED.txt" and displays a pop-up window.
-Both of them contain instructions on how to contact cyber criminals who are behind this ransomware.
+Z9 belongs to the Dharma ransomware family and was discovered by Raby.
+Ransomware-type programs generally encrypt victims' files, change associated filenames and create and/or display ransom messages.
+Z9 renames encrypted files by adding the victim's ID, the email@example.com email address, and appending the ".Z9" extension to filenames.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 There are many ransomware-type programs online.
 Some examples are Nosu, Kodc and BWNG.
 Typically, they block access to data and create and/or display ransom messages that contain instructions about how to contact cyber criminals, pay ransoms, and include other details relating to data recovery.

 Main differences are cost of decryption software/key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt files.
 Only the cyber criminals who designed the ransomware can provide tools that can decrypt data, unless the ransomware has bugs/flaws or other vulnerabilities.

 Unfortunately, this is rare, and thus it is important to have data backed up and held on remote servers or unplugged storage devices.